 The Michelin company is an ICONIC brand!

-Founded in 1889, the french tyre company is now the largest in the world, closely beating its rival, Japan's Bridgestone.
+Founded in 1889, the french tyre company is the 2nd largest in the world, close to its rival, Japan's Bridgestone.
 It made a total sales of ~€23.8 billion in 2021, which generated a net income of €1.8 billion!

 Strangely, even though Michelin tyres are used in Formula 1 race cars, luxury cars and even space shuttles now, when we hear the Michelin name, we never immediately think of tyres or the famous Michelin man.
 But, instead, we think of food!

 The Michelin star business is a mammoth on its own.
 Michelin restaurant chefs are equivalent to culinary geniuses, so much so that the notoriously tough Gordon Ramsay was in tears when he lost his 2 stars in 2013!

 But, why did a tyre company enter the food business?
 Today, I'll be exploring the history of Michelin Stars and their influence on Michelin's tyre business!

 The Michelin tyre company came to be almost by accident.
 When the brothers, Edouard and Andre, took over their father's business, they were making rubber-based farm equipment.